patcon/nodescription.net-v2/notes.md

 ---
 {% include title.html name="2019-05-12" %}
-In conversation with my friend SL ages ago, had chance to work through a belief that society is like a board of flickering, disjointed blinky lights, each representing a conscious creature.
+In conversation with my friend SL ages ago, had chance to work through a thought that maybe society is like a board of flickering, disjointed blinky lights, each representing a conscious creature.
 The acts that we're engaged in are at their core an act of creating sychrony in that blinking, and holding it as long as possible.
 So while the board is a proxy, with just one dimension (brightness), we are navigating uncountable other dimensions of potential sychrony.
 Many of these